The kidney-specific proteome

 The kidney is a specialized tissue that plays a vital role in maintaining body homeostasis.
 The main functions can be categorized as follows:

 The kidneys form the first part of the urinary system and their principle function is to maintain homeostasis by the regulation of electrolytes and the acid-base balance.
 Kidney function is vital for regulating blood pressure and the kidneys are also a source for several important hormones such as erythropoietin, which regulates the production of red blood cells.
 Histologically, the renal parenchyma consists of four parts: glomeruli, tubules, interstitium and blood vessels.
-Glomeruli are complex vascular structures composed of a tuft of capillaries comprised of specialized endothelial, epithelial and mesangial cells arranged around a relatively thick basement membrane.
+Glomeruli are complex vascular structures composed of specialized endothelial, epithelial and mesangial cells arranged around a basement membrane.
 The glomerulus arises from the afferent arteriole to form lobules then rejoin the vascular pole to drain into the efferent arteriole.
 Normally the lobules are poorly defined but highlighted in some disease processes.
-The tuft of capillaries lies within the lumen of the expanded proximal end of the nephron, or Bowman's space, which is lined on its parietal aspect by a layer of attenuated epithelial cells overlying a thick basement membrane.
+The capillaries lies within the lumen of the expanded proximal end of the nephron, or Bowman's space, which is lined on its parietal aspect by a layer of attenuated epithelial cells overlying a thick basement membrane.
 Together the epithelial cells and basement membrane comprise the Bowman's capsule.
 The function of the glomerulus is filtration of the blood that leads to the formation of urine.